tobyhodges/2020-01-14-heidelberg/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
+  <strong>Requirements:</strong> This workshop is open only to EMBL participants.
+If you'd be interested in attending another, similar workshop at EMBL in the future, please email <a href="mailto:toby.hodges@embl.de">Toby Hodges</a>.</p>
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  <p>Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

 {% comment%}